 5 minute read

-In times when the travel industry has come to a standstill and is facing its biggest crisis to date, tour operators and travel agencies need to innovate and adapt to the new normal.
+In times when the travel industry has come to a standstill and is facing its biggest crisis to date, every travel business needs to innovate and adapt to the new normal.

 We’ve closely monitored trends and actions happening in the last few months.
-We’ve talked to numerous clients and asked about their first-hand experience and plans in dealing with this situation.
+We’ve talked to numerous clients – tour operators and travel agencies, and asked about their first-hand experience and plans in dealing with this situation.